The name of the Organisation Sensing Friends

 The business of the group will be carried out by a Committee elected at the Annual General Meeting.
 The Committee will meet as necessary and not less than four times a year.

-The Committee will be composed of Officers, committee members and committee working members.
-There will be at least three unrelated committee members on the committee who will also participate in directing the organisation, including voting on essential issues that arise.
+The Committee will be composed of Trustees and committee members.
+There will be at least three unrelated Trustees on the committee who will also participate in directing the organisation, including voting on essential issues that arise.

-The committee working members will only receive payment for work related to delivering essential services related to the activities that directly support the service users of Sensing Friends and will not be paid for officer/ administrative or committee work they take part in .
+The committee members, sessional workers, consultancy workers will receive payment for work related to delivering essential services related to the activities that directly support the service users of Sensing Friends and will, where appropriate, be paid for essential officer/ administrative or committee work they take part in .

-All committee members and working members will be safeguarded by Access insurance cover which will protect them against any loss damages or professional liability.
+All trustees and committee members will be safeguarded by Access insurance cover which will protect them against any loss damages or professional liability.
 Please see details of insurance cover.

 The committee members are as follows